Welcome to today's edition of the Rush 24-7 podcast.

 The Republican establishment was part of this Operation Chaos in Mississippi.

-This election, it has now been statistically proven, turned on Democrat voters from African American counties, Cochrane would have lost by 8%.
+This election, it has now been statistically proven, turned on Democrat voters from African-American counties.

-Now, my operation chaos was entirely legal.
+Now, my Operation Chaos was entirely legal.

-And this one was too, actually, that's not the point.
+And this one was too, actually.

 But again, when I did Operation Chaos, the Hillary Clinton forces did not join me.